ska-telescope/mid-cbf-mcs/README.md

 * `midcbf-databaseds`: The TANGO DB device server.
 * `midcbf-tangodb`: The MySQL database with the TANGO database tables.

-## GUI

-This prototype provides a graphical user interface, using WebJive, that runs in Docker containers defined in the configuration files `tangogql.yml`, `traefik.yml`, and `webjive.yml`.
-To use, start the Docker containers, then navigate to `localhost:22484/testdb`.
-The following credentials can be used:

-* Username: `user1`
-* Password: `abc123`

-The device tree can be viewed and explored.
-In addition, device attributes can be seen and modified, and device commands can be sent, by creating and saving a new dashboard.

-## JIVE
+## JIVE GUI

+For developer use.
 JIVE is a graphical user interface that visualizes the devices, servers, and executes device commands.
 It has more information than the WebJIVE.
 Here is the procedure to use JIVE:

 1. From the project root directory:
 ```